Mosquito Creek Watershed

 Native salmon and trout are protected species because their populations are low.
 The individuals in each creek are important for their biodiversity.

-Fishing is permitted only in the Capilano River, Seymour River and Lynn Creek - only in season.
+Fishing is permitted only in the Capilano River, Seymour River and Lynn Creek AND only in season.
 If caught, wild salmon must be released unharmed.